 When I’m reading, I’m looking to see if the passage tells me something about God, something about me or some combination of both.
 Then I’ll write a note in my journal or work in the Bible study book I might be using at the time.
 Right now I’m doing Lauren Chandler’s Steadfast Love Bible Study, and I’m enjoying it.
 It’s a little more in-depth than some I’ve enjoyed in the past, so if you’re new brand new to the Bible I’d recommend getting a study from The Daily Grace Co on Instagram (@thedailygraceco) or Kelly Minter’s All Things New study!
 (Photo cred: The Daily Grace Co on Instagram)

-Also, if you’re feeling inspired to start your morning with some C&B and you’d like your very own “Coffee + Bible” mug, designed by my friend, Kristi Hendriks of For the Field Apparel, order here!
-She created this mug as a fundraiser for my son and I after my husband passed away unexpectedly in October 2017.
+If you’re feeling inspired to start your morning with some C&B and you’d like your very own “Coffee + Bible” mug, designed by my friend, Kristi Hendriks of For the Field Apparel, order here!
+She created this mug as a fundraiser for my son and me after my husband passed away unexpectedly in October 2017.
 You can also start following me on social media today, on Facebook or Instagram.

 Just start reading.
 Perfection not required here, ladies!
 Pray along the way and don’t get so worried about doing it right.